kpinkowski/payment-schedule-api/README.md

 # Recruitment Task for TravelPlanet
-The setup is based on Kévin Dunglas's [Symfony docker](https://github.com/dunglas/symfony-docker)
+The docker setup is based on Kévin Dunglas's [Symfony docker](https://github.com/dunglas/symfony-docker).
+The whole REST API is based on API Platform.

 ## Requirements
 - Docker Compose v2.10+